Facebook's Youth Portal is trying to offer teens online safety tips

-Facebook announced the launch of an online safety website geared for teens on Monday, because social media websites and apps are indeed tough to deal with.
+Facebook launched an online safety website for teens on Monday, because social media websites and apps aren't easy to deal with even for adults.

 The problem?
 I don't think teens are going to read it.

-The social network launched a "Youth Portal" which is nice looking, including colorful designs, basic instructions about how to control your privacy on the service and even some good advice about how to not become an internet troll.
+The social network's "Youth Portal" is nice looking, with colorful designs, basic instructions about how to control your privacy on the service and even some good advice on how to not become an internet troll.

-Unfortunately, to get to these articles you have to click through a homepage that is begging you to explore each of the sections without giving an idea of what content to expect.
-For instance, the "Tips and Resources" section just describes itself as "Hear from your peers, in their own voices, about the issues that matter to them online.
+But to get to these articles you have to click through a homepage that's begging you to explore each of the sections without giving an idea of what content to expect.
+The "Tips and Resources" section, for example, has this description: "Hear from your peers, in their own voices, about the issues that matter to them online.
 Read about change makers and get inspired to use online tools to find your voice, build new communities and deeper connections."

-When you do click through, the next page gives you a choice between "Principles" and "Blogs."
-So now we have to click twice just to get to any meaningful content, and the audience still has no idea what that content will be.
-And that's too bad because the articles themselves, once I reached the "Blog," section are pretty thoughtful.
-This one is about not getting caught up in online drama and harassment.
-This one is about using Facebook to find online support communities about personal issues.
-And this one is about avoiding scams.
+If you choose to click through, the next page will give you a choice between "Principles" and "Blogs."
+So we have to click twice just to get to any meaningful content, and the audience still has no idea what that content will be.
+And that's too bad because the articles in the "Blogs" section are pretty thoughtful.
+There's information on how to avoid getting caught up in online drama and harassment, how to use Facebook to find online support communities about personal issues and how to avoid scams.

-It's all pretty basic advice, but advice worth having online and re-developing to help teens avoid cyberbulling and other traumas that can take place in an always-connected society.
+It's all pretty basic advice, but it's advice worth having online.
+And it's no bad thing to help teens avoid cyberbullying and other traumas that can take place in an always-connected society.

-So, hopefully Facebook can eventually re-work this website so it doesn't "bury the lede" so hard, as we often say in a newsroom.
+So, hopefully Facebook can eventually rework the website so it doesn't "bury the lede" so hard, as we often say in a newsroom.
 Heck, it might be worth, re-naming it: I'm sure plenty of adults can use some thoughtfully written advice about online safety and etiquette too.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.